More Doctors for Rural Australia Program

 Search the Health Workforce Locator to find eligible locations.

-Rural Workforce Agencies administer the More Doctors for Rural Australia Program on behalf of the Department of Health.
+Rural Workforce Agencies administer the MDRAP on our behalf.
 Rural Workforce Agencies operate in each state and the Northern Territory.

 To be eligible for the program, you must:

 - hold a current registration with the Medical Board of Australia